haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/SearchStaging.md

 ## Implementation details

-The Magento_SearchStaging module extends the Magento_Search module functionality.
+The Magento_SearchStaging模块 extends the Magento_Search模块 functionality.
 It adds Search to the staging preview but disables the searching functionality.

 ## Dependencies

-You can find the list of modules that have dependencies on the Magento_SearchStaging module in the `require` section of the `composer.json` file.
+You can find the list of modules that have dependencies on the Magento_SearchStaging模块 in the `require` section of the `composer.json` file.
 The file is located in the root directory of the module.

 ## Extension points

-{% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} points enable extension developers to interact with the Magento_SearchStaging module.
-[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_SearchStaging module.
+{% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} points enable extension developers to interact with the Magento_SearchStaging模块.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_SearchStaging模块.

 ### Layouts